alexrosa/flask-app/README.md

 $ which python3

-If this command returns /usr/bin/python it means that python is already installed in your system.
+If this command returns /usr/bin/python it means that Python is already installed in your system.

 # Installing Python
-Please, to install python follow this link: http://programwithus.com/learn-to-code/install-python3-mac/
+Please, to install Python follow this link: http://programwithus.com/learn-to-code/install-python3-mac/

 # Installing pip
 $ sudo easy_install pip